donaldsontu520/manipulating-python-strings-starter/practice-slicing-strings.md

 ### Resources

 - Watch this video about [string slicing](https://youtu.be/7pXf1DUuaIo?feature=shared) in Python
-- String slicing is also known as *string indexing*
+    - NOTE: String slicing is also known as *string indexing*

 ### Your Practice Project